brucemack/tt07-sb-mixer/docs/math.md

 There are two important take-aways here:

 * By setting $\ B_{LT} = B_{RT}$ and $\ C_1$ = 0 we will eliminate the LO component on the output, as desired.  **IMPORTANT NOTE:**
-Setting $\ C_1$ = 0 doesn't mean tying that input to ground.
-It just means ensuring that the AC component of the right side of the RF input is at *AC ground* potential, considering the existing biasing requirements.
+Setting $\ C_1$ = 0 doesn't mean that we tie that input to ground.
+It does means that we must ensure that the AC component of the right side of the RF input is at *AC ground* potential, considering the existing biasing requirements.
 * The factor of 4 in the original $\ 4w(t){g_mAcos(\omega_Rt) \over 2}$ term is reduced to 2, so the output amplitude of the IF signal is cut in half, as expected.